pywemo/pywemo/README.rst

 Belkin Ends Support for WeMo
 ----------------------------
-Note that Belkin is officially ending WeMo support on January 31 2026.
+Note that Belkin is officially ending WeMo support on January 31, 2026.
 After this date, the Belkin app will no longer work, including the required cloud access to use the current products.
-Unfortunately, this also means that you cannot connect a device to your network with the Belkin app either.
+This also means that you cannot use the Belkin app to connect a device to your network after this date either.
-Some products can be setup and reset with PyWeMo, as discussed above.
+See `this link <https://www.belkin.com/support-article/?articleNum=335419>`_ for more details from Belkin.

-Note that this will **not** affect pyWeMo, which will continue to work as it currently does;
+The good news is that this change will **not** affect pywemo, which will continue to work as it currently does;
-PyWeMo does not rely on the cloud connection for anything, including setup (connecting the device to your wifi access point).
+pywemo does not rely on the cloud connection for anything, including setup.

-See `this link <https://www.belkin.com/support-article/?articleNum=335419>` for more details from Belkin and the pyWeMo status below.
+Many products can be setup and reset with pywemo, as discussed above.

+Please see `this pywemo issue <https://github.com/pywemo/pywemo/issues/773>`_ to document the status of the various products and to update the table below on product status.

 Product Status
 --------------
-This is a list of known products and the pyWeMo status of each, for both setup and regular use.
+This is a list of known products and the pywemo status of each, including for setup.
-This list was only recently started, in November of 2025 in response to Belkin ending WeMo support.
+This list was started in November of 2025 in response to Belkin ending WeMo support.
 Any entry with N/A is unreported since this table was added.
-If you have any of these decvices and use them with PyWeMo, please let us know so that we can complete this list.
+If you have any of these decvices and use them with PyWeMo, please let us know in `this pywemo issue <https://github.com/pywemo/pywemo/issues/773>`_ so that we can complete this list.

+This list is mostly from the Belkin article mentioned above, but it may not be a complete list of all products.
+SKU's with an asterisk at the end, like F7C029V2*, are not listed in the article.

 =========  =======================================  ===========================  ===================  ========================================
 SKU's      Description                              PyWeMo Object                PyWeMo Setup Status  Known Working Firmware(s)